 Dr. Cristine McDonald, PHD researcher in Cleveland’s Department of Pathobiology at the Lenser Research Institute has made some pretty bold statements on Maltodextrin.
-And she should- she’s studied it quite extensively in relation to gut health.
-She even comments in regards to the increase in IBD, stating “It’s happened too quickly to be a genetic change.”
+And she should- she’s studied it quite extensively in relationship to gut health.
+She even comments in regards to the increase in Inflammatory Bowel Disease, stating “It’s happened too quickly to be a genetic change.”
 Needless to say, this is a person that believes that the modern day diet is full of potential ‘triggers’ contributing to inflammatory responses.

 What Dr. McDonald has discovered is that maltodextrin alters intestinal bacteria, making it “stickier.”
 For cases of IBD and IBS where bacterium is already sticking more to the epithelial layer, this is not a good thing.

-Clearly I am not a proponent for this ingredient.
+Clearly I am not an advocate for this ingredient.

-ONLY YOU can know how this ingredient impacts you.
+ONLY YOU will know how this ingredient impacts you.

 As always, do your own research.
 Seek your own education, be your own warrior for health.
 And don’t forget to read ingredients!